yasutakatou/goCred/README.md

 ssl_certificate file path (if you don't use https, haven't to use this option)

 ## -client

+This is the client mode to get the token from the proxy.
+You need to specify the address of the proxy server where you want to get the token.

 ## -cloudshell string

+This is the title of the CloudShell window that will be operated periodically when rpa is enabled.

 ## -count int

+It's like a regular checkup of the condition.

 ## -debug

 debug mode (true is enable)